The 11 best newsletters for politics, tech, and social media

 Oh, and if you don’t subscribe to ours - you’re missing out! ⤵️

 If you’re into how the major social media platforms are growing and changing, then Platformer is for you.
-Casey Newton often interviews major tech industry execs and provides a different perspective on Facebook than most journalists.
+Casey Newton has direct access to major tech industry execs and provides a different, extremely smart take on the ways that policy and big tech intersect.

 Judd Legum’s corporate accountability journalism via Popular Information put Substack on the map.
 The former Think Progress Editor-in-Chief regularly uncovers hypocrisy and under-the-radar influence campaigns from powerful actors in politics and industry.

-We’re excited to see what becomes of former Facebook Public Policy Director Katie Harbath’s brand new newsletter, Anchor Change.
-Katie has unique, intimate knowledge of how major tech policy decisions are made - especially at Facebook - and we’re eager to hear her thoughts on the company’s inevitable policy changes ahead of 2022.
+We’re always opening former Facebook Public Policy Director Katie Harbath’s newsletter, Anchor Change.
+Not too many people have such an intimate knowledge of how major tech policy decisions are made - especially at Facebook - and we’re always eager to hear her thoughts on the news of the day.